 The jacket shall be seamless and shall have sufficient interwoven warp ends to completely cover the filler yarns.
 The filler yarns shall be of a tensile strength adequate to meet the physical test requirements hereinafter detailed.

-The warp ends in all sizes shall be 100% virgin spun polyester.
-The filler yarns shall be 100% virgin filament polyester.
+The warp ends and filler yarns in all sizes shall be 100% 6.6 Entangled Filament Nylon.
 There shall be a minimum of 13.0 filler yarns per inch in the inner jacket of the 4” and a minimum of 10.5 filler yarns per inch in the outer jacket.
-There shall be a minimum of 14.0 filler yarns per inch in the inner jacket of the 5” and 6” and a minimum of 10.0 filler yarns per inch in the outer jacket.
+There shall be a minimum of 14.0 filler yarns per inch in the inner jacket of the 5” and a minimum of 10.0 filler yarns per inch in the outer jacket.

-Jacket Treatment: The standard hose shall be plain, natural white with optional Wear Guard color treatment available.
-The outside jacket shall be treated with a high performance Wear Guard elastomer compound.
+Jacket Treatment: The outside jacket shall be treated with a high performance Wear Guard elastomer compound.
 The compound shall completely encapsulate every fiber of the substrate so as to provide water repellency, heat resistance, abrasion resistance, oil and chemical resistance.
 The color of the Wear Guard treatment will also provide a high degree of visibility.
-Colors Available: Yellow, Red, Orange, White
+Colors Available: Yellow, Red, Orange

 The thickness of the lining shall be 0.020” minimum.

 Hydrostatic Pressure Tests: Proof Pressure.
-Each length of 4”, 5” and 6” hose shall withstand a hydrostatic pressure of 600 PSI for a period of 15 seconds without breaking any threads in the jacket.
+Each length of 4” or 5” hose shall withstand a hydrostatic pressure of 600 PSI for a period of 15 seconds without breaking any threads in the jacket.

-Elongation – The elongation of the 4”, 5” and 6” hose, while under a 600 PSI hydrostatic pressure shall not exceed 10% of the length from an initial measurement taken at a pressure of 10 PSI.
+Elongation – The elongation of the 4” or 5” hose, while under a 600 PSI hydrostatic pressure shall not exceed 10% of the length from an initial measurement taken at a pressure of 10 PSI.

-Twist – The 4”, 5” and 6” hose under 600 PSI hydrostatic pressure shall not twist more than 1 ½ turns per 100 feet.
+Twist – The 4” or 5” hose under 600 PSI hydrostatic pressure shall not twist more than 1 ½ turns per 100 feet.
 Direction shall be that which will tighten the couplings, except a maximum of 2 degrees per foot in the direction to loosen the couplings will be permitted while the pressure is being raised from 0 to 600 PSI provided that the final twist is in the direction to tighten couplings.

-Warp and Rise – The 4”, 5” and 6” hose, under 600 PSI hydrostatic pressure shall not warp more than 12 inches from a straight line drawn from center to center of the fittings on the ends of the hose.
+Warp and Rise – The 4” or 5” hose, under 600 PSI hydrostatic pressure shall not warp more than 12 inches from a straight line drawn from center to center of the fittings on the ends of the hose.
 No rise from the level of the test table shall be permitted.

 Kink – A full length of hose while kinked shall withstand, without rupturing or breaking any threads in the jacket, a hydrostatic pressure of 300 PSI.

 Straight Burst – A 3 foot specimen of the hose while lying straight shall have the pressure increased until burst occurs.
-The pressure at which the burst occurs shall not be less than 900 PSI for the 4”, 5” and 6” hose.
+The pressure at which the burst occurs shall not be less than 900 PSI for the 4” or 5” hose.

 Curved Burst – A 3 foot specimen of the hose while curved to a radius of 27 inches shall have the pressure increased until burst occurs.
-The pressure at which the burst occurs shall not be less than 900 PSI for the 4”, 5” and 6” hose.
+The pressure at which the burst occurs shall not be less than 900 PSI for the 4” or 5” hose.

 The hose shall be in lengths of up to and including 100 feet when measured from back to back of the couplings at a pressure of 10 psi.